 Our fees are subject to review in April of each year and couples are reminded that it is their responsibility to ensure they pay the correct fee at least 2 months before their ceremony.

 Choices should be submitted at least 2 months prior to the ceremony to enable your personalised script to be produced.
 The ceremony fee must be paid at least 2 calendar months before the date of your ceremony.
 In the case of bookings made within 2 months of the proposed date full payment is required at the time of booking.

 When we have received everything we need, we will send you a courtesy email to inform you that we have everything and that we will meet you both on the day.

 You will meet the Registration Officers on the day, before the ceremony is due to start.
 This is when you can tell us of any changes of witnesses, photographers etc.

 Yes, you can change your readings and music but we will need to approve any changes.
 Please email the changes to email@example.com, unfortunately we cannot guarantee to accommodate last minute changes.
 Please include your names and booking reference number on any correspondance.

-An amendment fee of £30 will be charged for any changes to the date, time or venue of your ceremony.
+An amendment fee will be charged for any changes to the date, time or venue of your ceremony, subject to availability.
 If you have changed your venue since giving notice, you will need to give notice again and a fee of £35 per person will be payable for each new notice given